qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 Command `/portal complete_bi_way_portal` will create the "reverse" version of the portal entity thus make the portal bi-way.
 Command `/portal complete_bi_way_bi_faced_portal` creates 3 portals to make the portal bi-way bi-faced.

-Command `/portal eradicate_portal_clutter` removes the whole portal.
+Command `/portal eradicate_portal_cluster` removes the whole portal.
 If used to a bi-way bi-faced portal, all 4 portal entities will be removed.

 If you want to edit a bi-way bi-faced portal, 4 portal entities need to be edited.
-It's recommended to firstly use `/portal remove_connected_portals` to make only one portal entity remain.
-Then you can move the portal or change its space transformation without leaving unwanted portal entities.
-Then you can make this portal two-way and two-faced by `/portal complete_bi_way_bi_faced_portal`.
+It's recommended to firstly enable `bindCluster` using command `/portal set_portal_nbt {bindCluster:true}`.
+Then when you edit one portal entity, the linked portal entities will also change accordingly.

 ### Portal-Targeted Commands